Top C# Interview Questions

 C#Fibonacci SeriesAlgorithms

 Check if a number is a Fibonacci number by generating terms or using the property that a number is Fibonacci if 5n^2 + 4 or 5n^2 - 4 is a perfect square.
+Example:

 bool IsFibonacci(int n) {